MileHacker Logo

 Public Transportation Overview

 Within Cassis, a shuttle bus connects the town center/port with the train station and main parking lots (like Les Gorguettes) during peak season, aiming to keep traffic out of the center.
-The Ligne M8 local bus is a link, connecting the town to the train station and Les Gorguettes year-round.
+The Ligne M8 local bus is a link, joining the town to the train station and Les Gorguettes year-round.
 This bus also connects Cassis to Marseille.

 For inter-city travel, the Ligne M8 bus directly connects Cassis (from Les Gorguettes Parking) to Marseille (Castellane Metro station), a very economical and direct link.
 Local trains (TER) connect Cassis train station to Marseille Saint-Charles and other charming coastal towns like La Ciotat and Bandol.